Cucurbits

 • Direct sowing is better than transplanting cucurbits.
 Cucurbits have complex root systems, so direct sowing can benefit their root system’s development and reduce transplant shock.

-Having good spacing between the plants, air circulation, fitting temperatures, good watering techniques, and crop rotations are important in preventing diseases and pests.
+Spacing between the plants, air circulation, fitting temperatures, watering techniques, and crop rotations

 Pests and Disease: